 Suggested problem-solving steps:

-- Start with a focus on how the situation affects the volunteers’ work with girls.
+- Start with a focus on how the situation affects the girls.

-- Each person states their concern and asks the other person if she/he understands the concern or has a different perspective.
+- Each person states their concern and allows the other person to restate to ensure she/he understands the concern or has a different perspective.

 - Both parties will try to reach an understanding of the other’s perspective.

-- Identify options for a middle ground or mutually satisfactory solution.
+- Identify options for a middle ground or mutually saftisfactory solution.

 - Discuss ideas for resolving the situation, so that both parties’ needs are met.